 In Conclusion

-At the end of the day, the "right" format comes down to how you plan to use your music.
+At the end of the day, the "right" format depends on how you plan to use your music.
 If you want convenience and portability, lossy formats like MP3 are fine.
-If you're serious about audio fidelity, FLAC or WAV is the way to go.
+If you are serious about audio fidelity, FLAC or WAV is the way to go.

 Most importantly, trust your ears.
-The perfect format is the one that delivers the listening experience you enjoy most!
+The best format is the one that delivers the listening experience you enjoy most.